 Summertime “and the livin’ is easy, dogs are jumping and the grass is high”… What better time to discover new places and engage in new activities?!
 If your dog is a high energy type, a nice one is trying out some agility trails in a London park.
-Argo and I found four of them all around London and we went and tested them for you!
+Argo and I found five of them all around London and we went and tested them for you!

 Chase Green’s “Bark Park”